aimerneige/HelloGo/README.md

 ## About

-Some code and Notes when I learn go.
+Some code and Notes when I learn golang.

 ## Requirement